ralphje/imagemounter/docs/specifics.rst

 ---
 Supported are UFS and UFS2.
 Similar to ext, we use the UFS2 driver to mount both types.

+Depending on your OS, you may need to run ``modprobe ufs`` to enable UFS support in your kernel.

 NTFS
 ----
 For mounting NTFS, you may need the *ntfs-3g* package.
 The ``show_sys_files`` option is enabled by default.